 ADDITIONAL SUPPLIES FOR THE BREEDER TO KEEP ON HAND:

 Lactated Ringers - Must be purchased from your Vet but I think every Rabbitry should keep some on hand.
 A sterile solution of Lactated Ringers injected under the skin can mean life or death for a dehydrated rabbit.
 You will need a 30 cc syringe and large gauge needles to administer.
 Have your vet show you the proper technique.
 It is simple to do once you know how.

 Ivomec - 1% Solution for cattle.
 This is used for treatment of fur mites and many internal parasites.
 I treat all rabbits orally (although it is an injectable solution) every 3 months.
-New animals brought into the barn are treated at once and dosage is repeated in 10 days.
-I am convince of it's effectiveness in preventing and treating fur mites and encephalitazoon cuniculi (the parasite responsible for Wry Neck).
+New animals brought into the barn are treated at once and dosage is repeated in 7 days.
+I am convince of its effectiveness in preventing and treating fur mites and encephalitazoon cuniculi (the parasite responsible for Wry Neck).
 Again, the availability is limited in some states.
 Alternative is Panacur or Safeguard paste for horses.

 BIOSOL liquid - A Neomycin Sulfate liquid marketed for use in scours in cattle and goats.
 It works in the gut and is very effective in treating infectious mucoid enteritis.
-Available at most feed stores but restricted in some states but is marketed in pet stores under the name of Dri-Tail in pet stores.
+Once available at most feed stores but restricted in some states but is marketed in pet stores under the name of Dri-Tail.
 The Dri-Tail is a very diluted form of Biosol.